o3de/o3de.org/content/docs/userguide/ai-tactical-point-mbt.md

+description: ' Integrate with the modular behavior tree (MBT) system in &ALYlong;. '
+slug: ai-tactical-point-mbt
+title: Integration with the Modular Behavior Tree System
+---
 # Integration with the Modular Behavior Tree System<a name="ai-tactical-point-mbt"></a>

 From inside the Modular Behavior Tree \(MBT\), the **<QueryTPS>** node can be used to call pre\-defined TPS queries by name\.
 The **<QueryTPS>** node will return either success or failure\.